Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 21. esreveR
 * A script that reverse its input: rev
 ## 22. DJ Cut Killer
-* A script that displays all users and their home directories, sorted by users:
+* A script that displays all users and their home directories, sorted by users: cut -d":" --fields=1,6 /etc/passwd | sort
+##